Odrec/deep_doc_class/README.md

 python classify_pdf.py -fp [DOCUMENT TO CLASSIFY OR PATH OF DOCUMENTS TO CLASSIFY] -meta [PATH TO METADATA CSV FILE] -deep

+To use the bash script for automatizing the process of lots of files and generate results in batches do

+./classify.run -fp [PATH OF DOCUMENTS TO CLASSIFY] -rp [PATH FOR RESULTS] -b [BATCH QUANTITY] -meta [METADATA FILE]

 A training section will be added shortly...

 ## USAGE AND PARAMETERS
 ```
-usage: classify_pdf.py [-h] [-fp FP] [-meta [META]] [-c C] [-conf CONF]
+usage: classify_pdf.py [-h] [-fp FP] [-fl FL [FL ...]] [-meta [META]] [-c C]
-                       [-pf [PF]] [-po [PO]] [-train [TRAIN]] [-deep [DEEP]]
+                       [-conf CONF] [-pf [PF]] [-po [PO]] [-train [TRAIN]]
-                       [-overwrite] [-report] [-manual] [-sample [SAMPLE]]
+                       [-deep [DEEP]] [-overwrite] [-report] [-manual]
+                       [-sample [SAMPLE]] [-load_classified [LOAD_CLASSIFIED]]
                        [-rp [RP]] [-b B] [-t T] [-mod [MOD]]

 Copyright document classification software.

 required arguments:
-  -fp FP            path to pdf file(s).
-If you use saved features data this
+  -fp FP                path to pdf file(s) or list of pdf files.
+If you use
-                    is not required, otherwise it is required.
+                        saved features data this is not required, otherwise it
+                        is required.

 optional arguments:
+  -fl FL [FL ...]       list of pdf files to process.
-  -meta [META]      specifies metadata file and whether to use metadata for
+  -meta [META]          specifies metadata file and whether to use metadata
-                    classification.
+                        for classification.
   -c C                  specifies amount of cores for parallel processing.
   -conf CONF            specifies configuration file.
-  -pf [PF]          specifies the name for the file to load the features data.
+  -pf [PF]              specifies the name for the file to load the features
-                    If -fp is also used then this flag and the data to load
+                        data.
+If -fp is also used then this flag and the data
-                    will be ignored.
+                        to load will be ignored.
-  -po [PO]          specifies that the users wants to only preprocess data.
+  -po [PO]              specifies that the users wants to only preprocess
+                        data.
 The preprocess data will be saved.
-  -train [TRAIN]    specifies if the user wants to train the classification
+  -train [TRAIN]        specifies if the user wants to train the
-                    system and load the label data.
-You can pass the labels
+                        classification system and load the label data.
+You can
-                    file.
+                        pass the labels file.
-  -deep [DEEP]      specifies the path to the unlabeled image data needed for
+  -deep [DEEP]          specifies the path to the unlabeled image data needed
-                    the training procedure.
-If specified without a path, then
+                        for the training procedure.
+If specified without a
-                    it is used during classification to use the trained deep
+                        path, then it is used during classification to use the
-                    models.WARNING: While in training mode this can take a
+                        trained deep models.WARNING: While in training mode
-                    huge amount of time and space.
+                        this can take a huge amount of time and space.
   -overwrite            will overwrite all saved data, if any.
-If not specified,
+If not
-                    the program will try to concatenate the data to existing
+                        specified, the program will try to concatenate the
-                    files.
+                        data to existing files.
   -report               Generate a report with the results and other helpful
                         statistics.
   -manual               Provides a random sample of positively classified
                         documents for manual evaluation.
   -sample [SAMPLE]      Process just a random sample of the documents.
 Default
                         value is 100.
+  -load_classified [LOAD_CLASSIFIED]
+                        Checks which files are already classified by checking
+                        the file ../data/processed_files.csv and takes them
+                        out of the list from files to process.
-  -rp [RP]          Specifies the path to store the results, report and sample
+  -rp [RP]              Specifies the path to store the results, report and
-                    for manual evaluation.
+                        sample for manual evaluation.
   -b B                  ONLY USED IF NOT ON TRAINING MODE.
 Specifies amount of
                         files per batch.
   -t T                  ONLY USED IF NOT ON TRAINING MODE.
-Specifies the value for
+Specifies the value
-                    the threshold for the classification decision.
-The results
+                        for the threshold for the classification decision.
+The
-                    will be shown in the results file.
+                        results will be shown in the results file.
   -mod [MOD]            ONLY USED IF NOT ON TRAINING MODE.
 Specifies path to
                         trained models.
 If not specified the default path
                         (models/) will be used.

 ```